naturerobots/mesh_navigation_docs/docs/tutorials/mesh_mapping.md

 import open3d as o3d
 import sys

-"""
+# parameters for normal estimation for each point in PCD
+ne_max_radius = 0.1 # choose this dependent on the scale and density of your PCD ne_max_nn = 30 # choose this dependent on density of your PCD

+# parameters for poission reconstruction
+possion_depth = 11 # the higher the more details, the more RAM is used density_filter = 0.05 # filter surface patches with low 'evidence'

-This script reconstructs surfaces from a point cloud using Poisson Surface reconstruction using Open3D's API (version 0.18.0)
+# This script reconstructs surfaces from a point cloud using Poisson Surface reconstruction
+# using Open3D's API (version 0.18.0)
+#

-Input: point cloud -> Output: mesh
+# Input: point cloud -> Output: mesh
-"""
 if __name__ == '__main__':
     file_in = sys.argv[1]
     file_out = sys.argv[2]
     pcd = o3d.io.read_point_cloud(file_in)

     print("Estimating point normals...")
-    pcd.estimate_normals(search_param=o3d.geometry.KDTreeSearchParamHybrid(radius=0.1, max_nn=30))

-    # Tweek the following parameters
-    depth = 11 # the higher the more details, the more RAM is used density_filter = 0.05
+    pcd.estimate_normals(search_param=o3d.geometry.KDTreeSearchParamHybrid(radius=ne_max_radius, max_nn=ne_max_nn))

     print("Starting Poisson surface reconstruction...")
     mesh, densities = o3d.geometry.TriangleMesh.create_from_point_cloud_poisson(pcd, depth=depth)